Little City, OK Demographics

 A map of Little City's Population by Race

-Of the 843 places in Oklahoma, Little City is the 624th most populous.
+Little City is ranked the 642nd most populous place in Oklahoma, out of 846 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Little City was ranked the 624th most populous place in the 2020 Census.

 Little City's White Population